AlexeyIvanov8/scala-performance-tests/README.md

   My machine have 4 cores, and one of them work with OS and background programs, i.g.
 3 cores is free.
 In this way 4 and more threads no have sensible effect in comparison with 3 threads, and all tests execute with 1 and 3 threads, except completeTest.
 If you are interesting the results for othre threads number - clone and run!

- completeTest1..8 - emulate real work with reflection. simpleTest1,3 - tests with little parsing logic overhead. naiveReflection1,3 - getting full reflection data each iteration for access to one field. cachedReflection1,3 - access to one field with caching reflection.
+ - completeTest1..8 - emulate real work with reflection.
+In my opinion, tish is must significant test.

+ - simpleTest1,3 - tests with little parsing logic overhead.

+ - naiveReflection1,3 - getting full reflection data each iteration for access to one field.

+ - cachedReflection1,3 - access to one field with caching reflection.

 | Test name         | 2.12.0-RC1:throughput | sync WeakHashMap:throughput | ConcurrentHashMap:throughput | threads | Unit   |
 |-------------------|-----------------------|-----------------------------|------------------------------|---------|--------|